linked-db/linked-ql/README.md

 });
 ```

-└ *(Details in the [Automatic Schema Versioning](https://github.com/linked-db/linked-ql/wiki/Automatic-Schema-Versioning) section.)*

 </details>
 </td></tr>

 <tr><td>
 <details _name="features"><summary>Diff-based migrations</summary>

 Whereas schema evolution remains a drag across the board, it comes as a particularly nifty experience in Linked QL!
-As against the conventional script-based migrations approach, Linked QL follows a diff-based approach that lets you manage your entire DB structure <ins>declaratively</ins> out of a single `schema.json` (or `schema.yml`) file!
+As against the conventional script-based migrations approach, Linked QL follows a diff-based approach that lets you manage your entire DB structure <ins>declaratively</ins> out of a single `schema.json` (or `schema.yml`) file! *(See ➞ [Migration](https://github.com/linked-db/linked-ql/wiki/Migration))*

 ##### └ *Preview:*